One thing you’re sure to see at any summer farmer’s market is fresh zucchini.

 Considered a summer squash, zucchini is a healthy veggie choice containing few calories and lots of vitamins.
 It’s adaptable to a variety of different flavors, from sweet to spicy to salty, and can be enjoyed both raw and cooked.
 Try it baked, sautéed, or even as a sweet treat.

-Notes on Zucchini
+Notes about Zucchini

 What to Look For: